 Just as many people, businesses, and congregations work to make their physical facilities accessible to people with disabilities, they also strive to make their on-line presence accessible.
-We believe that all church facilities, including on-line sites, should be accessible and inclusive so that everyone can receive the information and inspiration that our congregations work to provide.
+We believe that all church facilities should be accessible and inclusive so that everyone can receive the information and inspiration that our congregations strive to provide.

 And just as physical accessibility takes some care, and reaches beyond the obvious, so does on-line accessibility.
 There are rules and procedures and coding, but accessibility is an art that requires imagination, understanding, and empathy to make it work well.
 One needs to anticipate problems and look a variety of possibilities.
 In buildings and on-line, a small mistake in one area can create a vast amount of difficulty all around.
-Therefore it also requires knowledge to implement properly.
 Persons with visual impairments cannot access many sites because they use screen readers to hear, rather than see, the site.
 People who are Deaf cannot hear sound clips.
 And those with slower connections or old browsers are often unable to view some new features or elaborate graphics.

 One way to approach accessibility is to offer one version of the site that is accessible.
 Another, less preferred method, is to offer multiple versions of a page.
 One problem with this approach is that alternate versions are often not updated when the primary one is updated.
 It's also a lot of extra work, since most accessibility features can be incorporated into any page.